 \subsection{Deep Learning Libraries}

 Many field-specific libraries exist, for example DLTK \cite{pawlowski2017state} provides a TensorFlow toolkit for medical image analysis, PyTorch3D \cite{ravi2020pytorch3d} implements a library for DL with 3D data, PyTorch Geometric \cite{fey2019fast} provides methods for deep learning on graphs and other irregular structures, and ZhuSuan \cite{zhusuan2017} is a TensorFlow library designed for Bayesian DL.
 Officially supported framework extensions are also becoming common, such as GluonCV and GluonNLP \cite{gluoncvnlp2020} for MXNet, TensorFlow Graphics \cite{TensorflowGraphicsIO2019}, Probability \cite{dillon2017tensorflow}, and Quantum \cite{broughton2020tensorflow} for TensorFlow, and torchvision and torchtext for PyTorch \cite{paszke2019pytorch}.
-However, these packages can quickly become obsoleted in the turbulent and fast changing landscape of DL frameworks.
+However, the frameworks these libraries are built for can quickly become obsoleted, also making the libraries obsolete.
 Furthermore, none of these libraries address the code shareability barrier for researchers working in different frameworks.
-A viable solution for building large, framework-agnostic libraries for all present and future DL researchers to use is yet to be introduced.
+As of yet, there is no solution for building large framework-agnostic libraries for users of both present and future DL Python frameworks.
 Ivy offers this solution.